top of page

 “Is this forever?” and “who will take care of my family if I can’t?”

 One of my most grateful outcomes from learning to ask and receive help ~ a stranger at the time, handed me an essential oil bottle during a moment of panic at the co-op we were both volunteer teaching at and she quickly became (and is still to this day) a very close friend of mine.
-Those vulnerable and painful moments in my life that brought me to my knees also allowed opportunities for new and authentic relationships to be cultivated.
-I just had to work through my fear and shame to ask for it.
+Those vulnerable and painful moments in my life that brought me to my knees also allowed opportunities for new and authentic relationships to be born.
+I just had to learn how to work through my fear and shame to ask for it.

 I was also one of many middle-aged women to be tossed around the healthcare system for years before I found the right providers to help me.
 From that experience, I know what it’s like to feel scared, isolated, and dismissed.
 I know what it’s like to feel like you’re losing yourself — and no one can explain why.